jaspereb/UR5_With_ROS_Moveit_Tutorial/README.md

 # UR5_With_ROS_Moveit_Tutorial
 A tutorial on setting up a UR CB arm to run with ROS and Moveit!

+There is an accompanying screen recording for this tutorial at https://youtu.be/18SQssJ-l_Y

 There are a few tricks to setting up a UR arm for use with ROS, after working through these I decided to document the process for other users.
 This tutorial is specifically how I set up a UR5 CB series arm with Moveit! although it should be a similar process for any other arm supported by the ur_modern_driver package.

 It is based on the instructions [here](http://wiki.ros.org/universal_robot/Tutorials/Getting%20Started%20with%20a%20Universal%20Robot%20and%20ROS-Industrial) and modified to use the ur_modern_driver.